final-project-blazing-fox/user-profile-service/ONBOARDING.md

     ```

     You can use services to prepare the database for testing.
-    Actually you can use github secret for the environment variables used in the workflow but rightnow we just use echo.
+    Actually you can use Github secret for the environment variables used in the workflow but rightnow we just use echo.

 15. Commit all your changes and push it

+## Creating Pull Requests

+1. For convinience, you can disable Github action in your own repository (which is forked from https://github.com/final-project-blazing-fox/user-profile-service)
+2. Create Pull Request from your Github repository to final-project-blazing-fox/user-profile-service staging branch
+3. In your Pull Request title, make sure you explain the summary of the Pull Request
+4. Choose reviewer, assignee, label, and projects
+5. Link your Pull Request to the certain Issue by using "Closes #{something}" in Pull Request description.
+You can use comma to link to multiple issue (ex: Closes #1, Closes #2).
+See https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue for another keywords other than "Closes"